jbat100/sonosthesia-unity-packages/packages/com.sonosthesia.midi/README.md

-MIDI utilities for the sonosthesia project
+MIDI signals and channels for the sonosthesia project